 Simply visit our dispensary in person, or

-Unsure if your child’s behaviour is linked to nutritional deficiency?
-Our naturopaths can refer you for tests to confirm whether your child has a deficiency, and prescribe industry-leading supplements to fill nutritional gaps.
+Unsure if your child’s behaviour is linked to nutritional imbalance?
+Our naturopaths can refer you for tests to confirm whether your child has a imbalance, and prescribe industry-leading supplements to fill nutritional gaps.

 Return to your natural state of wellbeing with the help of our naturopaths.